What is pneumothorax?

 - Anorexia (loss of appetite)

-- Routine tests which include biochemical profile, complete blood count, and urinalysis usually return normal results but can be of use in evaluating organ function of cats who have been involved in a trauma such as a road accident or fall.
+- Baseline tests: Biochemical profile, complete blood count, and urinalysis usually return normal results but can be of use in evaluating organ function of cats who have been involved in a trauma such as a road accident or fall.

-- Thoracocentesis is a procedure which is both diagnostic and therapeutic.
+- Thoracocentesis: A procedure that is both diagnostic and therapeutic.
 The veterinarian inserts a needle through the chest wall and into the pleural space and removes the air.
-This both shows that pneumothorax is present as well as providing relief from symptoms.
+This both shows that pneumothorax is present as well as provides relief from symptoms.

-- Confirmation of pneumothorax is made via chest x-rays which can also provide additional information such as the extent of pneumothorax as well as possible causes.
+- Chest x-ray: Confirmation of pneumothorax is made via chest x-rays which can also provide additional information such as the extent of pneumothorax as well as possible causes.

-- CT scan to look for the bullae, blebs and lung lesions as it is more sensitive than x-rays.
+- CT scan: An advanced non-invasive medical imaging technique that uses a combination of x-ray imaging and a digital computer to produce detailed 3-dimensional images to look for the bullae, blebs and lung lesions as it is more sensitive than x-rays.

-- Blood tests to look for antigen or antibodies to heartworm or microfilaria.
+- Antigen or antibody tests: To look for antigen or antibodies to heartworm or microfilaria.

 The goal of treatment is to address the underlying cause and provide supportive care to relieve symptoms.
 Medical management may only be necessary in cases of a small and spontaneous pneumothorax.
 Small tears should heal on their own, and over time, the air will reabsorb into the bloodstream.